SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Syncronized Systems.md

 To comunicate the maximum to an entity with the *pipeline* :
 1. Wait your own value
-2. All the other entities will wait it's value minus the time that they needed to wait for the second bit , this only if they have a greater waiting time in respect to the second bit
+2. If the next entity has a greater value than the waiting time between the first and second bit than it will add to the delay the difference between it's value and the current delay
 3. The result will be the dealy of the initial bit minus the delay of the second bit

+>[!example]